KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-setup/get-started-atomicdex.md

 * Normal user account with admin/root privileges

 ::: warning Note
-If you would prefer to avoid building MM2 from source, you can download our pre-built nightly binary [from this link](http://195.201.0.6/mm2/).
+If you would prefer to avoid building MM2 from source, you can download our pre-built binary [from Github releases page](https://github.com/KomodoPlatform/atomicDEX-API/releases).
 :::

 ### Note about Linux